Effective: August 3, 2020

-Your personal data may be stored and processed in the United States and in any other country where Workday or its affiliates, subsidiaries, or third-party service providers maintain facilities.
+Your personal data may be stored and processed in the United States and in any other country where Workday or its affiliates, subsidiaries, or third-party service providers maintain facilities or personnel.
 When you provide personal data to Workday, we may process and transfer your data within the United States and around the world.
 We follow applicable data protection laws when transferring personal data.

-Workday will retain your data at least as long as necessary to fulfil the service that you have requested, comply with any laws or regulations, resolve disputes, and enforce our agreements.
-Workday may retain your data longer for a legitimate business interest where we have assessed the business benefit and confirmed that this is not outweighed by your personal rights and freedoms.
-Data entered into the Workday Service is retained in accordance with the agreement between the Workday Customer and Workday.
+Workday will retain your personal data at least as long as necessary to fulfil the service that you have requested, comply with any laws or regulations, resolve disputes, and enforce our agreements.
+Workday may retain your data longer for a legitimate business interest where business benefit is not outweighed by your personal rights and freedoms.
+Data entered into a Workday enterprise service is retained in accordance with any applicable agreement between Workday and its customer.

 Cookies and tracking technologies.

 Workday or Workday service providers may observe your activities, interactions, preferences, transactional information, and other computer and connection information (such as an IP address) relating to your use of Workday websites.
 We may collect and store this data and combine this data with other personal data provided to Workday.

 You can configure your browser settings to manage certain tracking technology interactions.
 For some tracking technologies, you may need to take additional steps to manage their use and removal.
 Please review your browser privacy settings.

 Online advertising may use data collected about your web browsing behavior, such as the pages you have visited or the searches you have conducted.
 This data may be used to display more relevant advertisements and content to you on non-Workday websites.
 The data used for targeted advertising may come from Workday or through third-party ad networks.